Saint-Anicet

 Saint-Anicet is a municipality in Le Haut-Saint-Laurent Regional County Municipality in the Montérégie administrative region of Quebec.
-The population as of the Canada 2011 Census was 2,523.
+The population as of the Canada 2021 Census was 2,754.

+History

+In 1788, the geographic township of Godmanchester was surveyed, and by 1795, a group of Acadians had settled in the area, followed by Irish and French Canadians.
+In 1810, a mission was established, named after Pope Anicetus.
+It became the Parish of Saint-Anicet-de-Godmanchester in 1827.
+In 1851, its post office opened.

+On July 1, 1845, the Parish Municipality of Saint-Anicet was formed, but merged into the Municipality of Beauharnois Number Two on September 1, 1847 (along with Dundee, Hinchinbrooke, Hemmingford, Godmanchester, Russeltown, and Ormstown).
+It was reestablished on July 1, 1855.

+On December 10, 2011, the parish municipality changed statutes to become a regular municipality.

 Geography

 Saint-Anicet is located in the southwestern Montérégie region of Quebec, on the south shore of the Saint Lawrence River.

 Communities

-The following locations reside within the municipality's boundaries:
+In addition to the namesake main population centre, the following locations reside within the municipality's boundaries: